Posted by Jason O on Mar 22, 2017 in European Union

 1. IS “claiming” ownership of attacks is like one of those countries (you know who I’m talking about) which claims a successful actor/athlete as one of theirs, and then when he/she flops suddenly disowns them.
 Most of these attacks are franchise attacks, often claimed after the attacker has been killed.
 Most are not part of a conspiracy.

-2. Beware of politicians (I’m looking at you, Sarko) who are as much obsessed with being seeing to do something as actually doing something.
-If Sarko had to choose between putting troops on the streets, or spending those funds on a less public but more effective method of dealing with terrorism, I suspect he’d go with the former.
+2. Beware of politicians who are as much obsessed with being seeing to do something as actually doing something.
+If Sarko, for example, had to choose between putting troops on the streets, or spending those funds on a less public but more effective method of dealing with terrorism, I suspect he’d go with the former.
 It’s funny, by the way, how politicians who bang on about the niceties of human rights laws suddenly get very legalistic when being investigated themselves on corruption charges.

 3. The public need to be wary of putting too much emphasis on visible forms of fighting terrorism.
 Consider this: if France wanted to put two armed soldiers within running distance of every 150 of its’ citizens, say on every village main street or every two urban streets, on a three shift basis, that’s 2.6m soldiers.
 That’s not including logistical support, extra guards for public places, synagogues, churches (and soon mosques, wait and see) or indeed the army actually defending France from external threats.
 Of course, France has large police forces too, but the figures and costs are huge and would means cuts in other public services.
 In short, you’re letting a few hundred nuts radically transform your society.